 This green curtain functions as a familiar pictorial device called repoussoir.
 The term repoussoir is derived from the French verb meaning to push back.
 Repoussoir is a means for achieving (i.e., forcing) spatial contrast and depth by placing a large figure or object in the immediate foreground of a painting's composition.
-Repoussoir motifs set a dramatic entrance for the painting and greatly enhance the viewer's awareness of scale.
+Repoussoir motifs set a dramatic entrance for the painting and enhance the viewer's awareness of scale.
 Caravaggio had become famous for his paintings of ordinary people or even religious subjects in repoussoir compositions.
-In the classical landscapes of Claude Lorraine the repoussoir element was usually a large, dimly-lit tree placed in the left-hand foreground.
+In the classical landscapes of Claude Lorraine, the repoussoir element was usually a large, dimly lit tree placed in the left-hand foreground.
 The Utrecht Caravaggist School frequently used human figures as repoussoir.

-InVermeer's interiors there are repoussoir curtains in the foreground too, placed between the first and second window of the artist's studio.
+InVermeer's interiors there are a vareity of repoussoir curtains in the foreground placed between the first and second window of the artist's studio.
 They are pushed more or less to the left and gathered up a little at the bottom giving the impression of a stage with the curtain drawn back.
 This creates a sense of momentary suspense in which the viewer is subliminally obliged is participate.

 The repoussoir curtain has noble origins with which any educated Dutch painter would have been familiar.
 Zeuxis and his contemporary Parrhasius (of Ephesus and later Athens) are reported in the Naturalis Historia of Pliny the Elder to have staged a contest to determine which of the two was the greater artist.
 When Zeuxis unveiled his painting of grapes, they appeared so luscious and inviting that birds flew down from the sky to peck at them.
 Zeuxis then asked Parrhasius to pull aside the curtain from his painting, only for Parrhasius to reveal the curtain itself was a painting, and Zeuxis was forced to concede defeat.
-Zeuxis is rumoured to have said: "I have deceived the birds, but Parrhasius has deceived Zeuxis."
+Zeuxis is rumored to have said: "I have deceived the birds, but Parrhasius has deceived Zeuxis."

 Biblical scenes were generally perceived allegorically and were intended to provide insight into the nature of God's divine plan.
 This episode (Exodus 2:1 – 10) represents the moment in which the Egyptian Pharaoh's daughter and her handmaidens discover a Hebrew baby in a basket among the marshes.
 The child has been hidden by his mother to escape the Pharaoh's decree that all male Hebrew babies be put to death.
 The Pharaoh's daughter saves the child and names him Moses.
 The story generally was interpreted as evidence of divine providence and as God's ability to console opposing factions.